-The 30-day money back guarantee starts the day you receive your ball machine and to take advantage you’re going to need to make sure Lobster has received it back by the 30th day.
+The 30-day money back guarantee starts the day you receive your ball machine.
+To take advantage of it, you’re going to need to make sure Lobster has received it back by the 30th day.
 In other words, you can’t simply have your return shipment postmarked by the 30th day.

 From a practical standpoint, that means that you shouldn’t plan to use the machine for a full 30 days and then return.
 Instead, you’ll probably get about two weeks with the ball machine.
 If you decide it’s not for you, after two weeks, then you should start the return process to make sure you don’t miss the deadline.

-Pro tip: when you order your Lobster Elite 2 make sure you check your calendar to confirm you’ll have time to use it during the 2-3 weeks that follow ordering so you don’t get stuck nearing the 30-day return period without having used the machine.
+When you order your Lobster Elite 2, make sure you check your calendar to confirm you’ll have time to use it during the two to three weeks that follow ordering, so you don’t get stuck nearing the 30-day return period without having used the machine.

 A few other notes regarding the 30-day money back guarantee:

-- Shipping and handling: Lobster does not cover the shipping and handling costs associated with returning one of their ball machines.
-They suggest on their website that it shouldn’t cost more than $65 to return a machine to their factory.
+- Shipping and handling: Lobster does not cover the shipping and handling costs associated with returning one of its ball machines.
+The manufacturer suggests on its website that it should cost much to return a machine to its factory.
 Of course, that’s assuming you’re not rushing the machine back to their factory because of the nearing 30-day deadline.
 Again, just make sure you leave plenty of time for the return, or it’s going to cost you more money with shipping.

-- Restocking fee: when you return your ball machine, they’ll charge you a 5% restocking fee.
+- Restocking fee: When you return your ball machine, they’ll charge you a 5 percent restocking fee.
 For context, that’s $100 on a $2,000 purchase.
 Not a huge deal, but it’s not free and useful to keep in mind.

-One other note worth mentioning about the 30-day money back guarantee is that if you love your Lobster and want to trade up to a better machine, then you can do so without any penalty within the 30-day period.
+One other note worth mentioning about the 30-day money back guarantee is that if you love your Lobster and want to trade up to a better machine, then you can do so without any penalty within the 30 days.

-You can also trade down to a lower level ball machine within 30 days, but you’ll need to pay a 5% restocking fee to do so.
+You can also trade down to a lower level ball machine within 30 days, but you’ll need to pay a 5 percent restocking fee to do so.

-Unfortunately, you can not return Lobster reconditioned tennis ball machines under the 30-day money back guarantee.
+Unfortunately, you can not return Lobster’s reconditioned tennis ball machines under the 30-day money back guarantee.

-The 2-year warranty is another excellent add-on that should help give you peace of mind with your purchase, but it’s good to know the warranty does not cover the battery and server wheels.
-Rather, these come with a separate and shorter 6-month warranty.
+The two-year warranty is another excellent add-on that should help give you peace of mind with your purchase, but it’s good to know the warranty does not cover the battery and server wheels.
+Instead, these come with a separate and shorter six-month warranty.

 The biggest problem with the battery not being covered is that the Elite 2 comes with an inexpensive charger that can kill the battery if left charging for too long.
-It can take 12-15 hours to charge a battery, but you’re not supposed to leave it charging for more than 24 hours and when the fully charged indicator light comes on you’re expected to stop charging it.
+It can take 12 to 15 hours to charge a battery, but you’re not supposed to leave it charging for more than 24 hours, and when the fully charged indicator light comes on, you need to stop charging it.

-To be fair, the owner’s manual clearly covers how to charge the Elite 2, but it’s easy to see how someone could gloss over that and then be bummed to find out the warranty doesn’t cover their mistake.
+To be fair, the owner’s manual covers how to charge the Elite 2, but it’s easy to see how someone could gloss over that and then get frustrated when they discover the warranty doesn’t cover their mistake.

-To solve for this, I’d highly recommend you purchase a fast charger for $99.
-With the fast charger, you don’t have to worry about overcharging your battery, and it can be left plugged in for extended periods of time without causing damage.
-Plus, you’ll be able to charge your battery in 3-9 hours as well.
-Considering a new battery will set you back $80, I think it’s well worth the investment.
+To solve this, I’d highly recommend you purchase a fast charger.
+With the fast charger, you don’t have to worry about overcharging your battery, and it can be left plugged in for extended periods without causing damage.
+Plus, you’ll be able to charge your battery in three to nine hours as well.
+Considering a new battery will set you back about the same price as the fast charger, I think it’s well worth the investment.

-The serve wheels are the wheels that rotate or spin to feed the tennis balls.
-Failure with these don’t come with the same obvious drawbacks as the battery and the basic charger, but it’s good to know ahead of time that the warranty doesn’t cover them.
-A new server wheel assembly will set you back $65 as well as likely the cost of installation.
+The server wheels are the wheels that rotate or spin to feed the tennis balls.
+Failure with these doesn’t come with the same apparent drawbacks as the battery and the basic charger.
+However, it’s good to know ahead of time that the warranty doesn’t cover them, and if you’re not comfortable installing them, you’ll also have to consider the cost of installation.

-It’s also possible to extend your 2-year warranty by 1, 2 or 3 years.
+It’s also possible to extend your two-year warranty by one, two, or three years.
 However, you must extend your warranty within 60 days of your purchase.
 Here are the costs associated with extending the warranty for your Elite 2:

 Other Warranty Notes

-The 2-year warranty applies to your ball machine only.
-Accessories will come with a 1-year warranty and parts purchased separately come with a 6-month warranty.
+The two-year warranty applies to your ball machine only.
+Accessories will come with a one-year warranty, and parts purchased separately come with a six-month warranty.

-It’s also good to be aware that if you purchase a reconditioned, i.e. used, tennis ball machine from Lobster that it will only come with a 1-year warranty.
+It’s also good to be aware that if you purchase a reconditioned, i.e., used, tennis ball machine from Lobster that it will only come with a one-year warranty.

 Buying New or Used

-A reconditioned model is a used tennis ball machine that has been received by Lobster has fixed and cleaned up to resell.
+A reconditioned model is a used tennis ball machine that has been fixed and cleaned up to resell.
 A few reasons Lobster might have reconditioned models include:

-- Returns: if someone returns a tennis ball machine within 30 days it’s no longer new, but they can sell it back to another customer as reconditioned.
+- Returns: If someone returns a tennis ball machine within 30 days, it’s no longer new, but they can sell it to another customer as reconditioned.

-- Upgrades/downgrades: within 30 days customers can return their existing machine and upgrade at no cost or downgrade their machine and pay a 5% restocking fee.
+- Upgrades/downgrades: Within 30 days, customers can return their existing machine and upgrade at no cost or downgrade their machine and pay a 5 percent restocking fee.

 Perhaps the biggest reason to purchase a reconditioned or used Lobster tennis ball machine is to save some money.
-If that’s the case then this might be a great route for you to take.
+If that’s the case, then this might be an excellent route for you to take.

-Important: keep in mind that if you do purchase a used Lobster machine that your warranty is going to be cut in half from 2 years to only 1 year.
+Important: Keep in mind that if you do purchase a used Lobster machine, your warranty is going to be cut in half from 2 years to only one year.
 Plus, there are no returns or refunds on used machines.

 Do you have questions about purchase a Lobster Elite 2?
 If so, we’d love to hear from you in the comments below!